JodusNodus/databrokerdao-dapi/README.md

 A succesful response returns a hash property, which you can use in the challenge call.

- `POST /streamregistry/challenge`
+`POST /sensorregistry/challenge`

 Expects the following parameters:

-- listing: address of the stream contract.
+* listing: address of the sensor contract.
-- stakeamount: uint, amount of DTX that need to staked.
+* stakeamount: uint, amount of DTX that need to staked.
 Minimum stake amount of 5 DTX.
-- metadata: hash property of the IPFS call.
+* metadata: hash property of the IPFS call.

-### Approve challenge on a stream
+### Approve challenge on a sensor

 **Only admins** can approve a challenge.
 When a challenge is approved, 10% of the total challenge stake goes to the admin approving it.
-The rest of the sum of the challenges stakes and the enlist stake of the stream is divided among the challengers, according to how much their challenge makes up of the total challenged stake.
+The rest of the sum of the challenges stakes and the enlist stake of the sensor is divided among the challengers, according to how much their challenge makes up of the total challenged stake.

-`POST /streamregistry/approvechallenge`
+`POST /sensorregistry/approvechallenge`

 Expects the following parameters:

-- listing: address of the stream contract.
+* listing: address of the sensor contract.

-### Deny challenge on a stream
+### Deny challenge on a sensor

 **Only admins** can deny a challenge.
 When a challenge is denied, 10% of the total challenge stake goes to the admin denying it.
-The rest of the sum of the challenges stakes and the enlist stake of the stream is transferred to the stream owner.
+The rest of the sum of the challenges stakes and the enlist stake of the sensor is transferred to the sensor owner.

-`POST /streamregistry/denychallenge`
+`POST /sensorregistry/denychallenge`

 Expects the following parameters:

-- listing: address of the stream contract.
+* listing: address of the sensor contract.

   ​

 ## Deploying